YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/JOYxDAT.md

-These addresses each read a 16 bit register.
+These addresses each read a 16-bit register.
 These in turn are loaded from the MDAT serial stream and are clocked in on the rising edge of SCLK.
 MLD output is used to parallel load the external parallel-to-serial converter.
 This in turn is